Crash on Highway 400 seriously injures driver

 Provincial police closed a section of the highway Tuesday morning between the Horseshoe Valley Road overpass and Forbes Road.

-All northbound lanes and one southbound lane are closed to traffic for the investigation and cleanup.
+All northbound lanes and one southbound lane were closed to traffic for the investigation and cleanup.

 Police ask witnesses to contact them at 1-888-310-1122.